davidry777/Home-Loan-Eligibility/README.md

 Changes we made after presentation: We added some more in-depth explanations throughout our notebook.
 We also added two plots for analyzing fairness (for "precision_disparity" metric for all attributes & for the metric "ppr").
 We created a confusion matrix for the male_df and female_df dataframe and calculated their true positive, true negative, false positive, and false negative rates.
 From there, we were able to further analyze fairness by comparing the Equal Opportunity ratio, Predictive Parity Ratio, Predictive Equality Ratio, Accuracy Equality Ratio, and Statistical Parity Ratio between males and females.
 We also mitigated bias in our model using oversampling and normalization techniques.

+For contributions, Aditi worked on cleaning the dataset and making visualizations to gain insights that are important to our project.
+David worked on utilizing the XGBoost Classifier to better understand which features are important towards predicting loan eligibility, as well as creating the CNN model to predict eligibility.
+Brenda and Iqra worked on analyzing fairness using the aequitas library and using SMOTE and MinMaxScaler in order to try mitigate bias.